-- d) any actions that could cause controversy among ACCG members, indicating what category of controversy as clarified in the following document (Refer to Section VII or download forest treatments guidance tool).
-How have you attempted to minimize controversy?
-What are some possible solutions you could employ to address ongoing controversy? - 13.
-Describe desired outcomes/future conditions that the project achieves/supports. - 14.
-Describe status of environmental documentation (NEPA/CEQA/other). - 15.
+Treatment Guidance).
+Have you attempted to resolve any issues with ACCG members?
+What are some possible solutions you could employ to address ongoing issues?

+- 13. Describe desired outcomes/future conditions that the project achieves/supports. - 14.
+Describe the status of environmental documentation (NEPA/CEQA/other). - 15.
 Attach project map and any other supporting documentation that would enhance the ACCG's understanding of the project.